Literary agents are still the gatekeepers for authors seeking traditional book deals.

 Andrea Hurst: They absolutely seem to be.
 What used to be a sure deal for us is often rejected.
 A writer can have a great platform, polished manuscript, a compelling story, and still not receive an offer.
 It can be hard to judge just what publishers want now.

-Bonnie Solow: In our experience, if you represent books that promise powerful content along with strong marketing platforms, publishers and editors will compete to acquire them.
+Bonnie Solow: In our experience, if you represent books that promise powerful content along with strong marketing platforms (and multimedia displays can include interactive video ideas, excerpts and images), publishers and editors will compete to acquire them.

 Given this climate, how has business been for you?

 Candice Fuhrman: We’ve been fortunate to have a string of very good years.
 But I would say that our clients’ backlist sales were lower in 2011.
 The collapse of Borders certainly contributed to that.